Noctis/kickstart-app/docs/Folders.md

 ### src/Http/Request

-This folder contains optional classes representing requests, to be passed (as dependencies) to HTTP actions.
-A standard Request class contains a generic `get()` getter method for fetching request's parameters, while a custom one may contain parameter-specific ones, e.g. `getDate()`.
+This folder contains optional classes representing requests, to be passed to HTTP actions, instead of Kickstart's standard request object.
+A custom request class may, for example contain parameter-specific getters, e.g. `getDate()`.

 ### src/Http/Routing